Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Experiments

+Table~\ref{SOTA:COCO_series} lists the results on COCO series datasets (\textit{i.e.,} RefCOCO, RefCOCO+, RefCOCOg).
+As is shown, our SOT-CNN outperforms existing CNN-based one-stage methods in most cases.
+When using BERT as the text encoder, our method obtains 1.67\%, 3.2\% and 1.69\% improvements on the RefCOCO val, testB set and RefCOCO+ testB set over the strong CNN-based competitor LBYLNet~\cite{huang2021look} when other settings keep the same.
+Besides, our SOT-Trans also achieves non-trivial improvements over its baseline method SeqTR~\cite{zhu2022seqtr}, which is a strong transformer-based grounder as shown in Table~\ref{SOTA:COCO_series}.
+This demonstrates that the increased suspected object discrimination capability provided by our SOT also benefits when multi-modal information has been adequately integrated.

 Table~\ref{SOTA:ReferIt} summarizes the performance comparisons on the ReferIt dataset.
 Generally, most of two-stage methods perform poorly on this dataset.
 This might be due to the poor candidate object detection results, since their detectors in the first stage are pre-trained on MSCOCO.
 As a result, no qualified candidate objects are available for matching with text queries.
-By getting rid of candidate object detection, one-stage methods, perform much better than most of the two-stage methods.
-Overall, our method achieves competitive performances compared to the state-of-the-art transformer-based one-stage method, despite that the resolution of the input image in our method is smaller.
+By getting rid of candidate object detection, one-stage methods, perform much better than most of two-stage methods.
+However, it is worth noting that the visual encoder (i.e., DarkNet-53) is also pretrained on MSCOCO, thus the model's initial selection of suspected objects is not reliable enough.
+As shown in Table~\ref{SOTA:ReferIt}, the consistent improvements over most CNN and transformer-based competitors prove the generalization capacity of our SOT.